The Premiership (TV programme): Format

 ITV decided to air the show on Saturdays at 7pm, the earliest time permitted by their joint broadcasting partner BSkyB.

-ITV's initial plan to broadcast the programme an hour earlier at 6pm was blocked by Sky.
+Their initial plan to broadcast the programme an hour earlier at 6pm was blocked by Sky.

 An extended late-night edition of the show was also broadcast on Saturdays (its first edition at 11:15pm).).
 It included further highlights, post match interviews and comments from Sunday newspapers.

 In order to cut back on the department's resources, ITV decided to send four of its commentators, Clive Tyldesley, Jon Champion, Peter Drury and Guy Mowbray, to the high profiled matches of the weekend.
 Gabriel Clarke, Ned Boulting and other freelancing reporters provided match reports for the other games in addition to opinions from both sets of fans and interviews with the managers and players.

 Fans were promised technological advances in the coverage such as player tracking to aid analysis of the match.
 On Monday nights, The Premiership Parliament, later titled The Premiership on Monday was presented by Ally McCoist and Gabby Logan and featured 20 fans – one representative from each club to debate about the weekend's action.

 Reception and later airtime

 The first show aired at 7pm on 18 August 2001 and was presented by Des Lynam.
 The main game featured was Middlesbrough and Arsenal at the Riverside Stadium with commentary provided by Peter Drury.
 Liverpool's home fixture against West Ham United was the other featured game, broadcast towards the end of the programme.

 The Premiership was watched by a peak figure of five million viewers, in comparison to The Weakest Link which drew an average of seven million when shown on rival channel BBC One at the same time.
 Despite ITV declaring that it was a positive start to the season, media and football critics – most notably the Daily Mirror - were outspoken about the programme's highlights.
 Out of the 70 minutes on air, the first show included only 28 minutes of action, compared to the average of 58 minutes on Match of the Day the previous season.

-Many football fans bemoaned that what should have been the featured game, Bolton Wanderers' 5-0 drubbing of Leicester City at Filbert Street, only got the briefest of autodubs by Gabriel Clarke and analysis from the studio which lasted for about two minutes.
+Many football fans bemoaned that what should have been the featured game, Bolton Wanderers' 5–0 drubbing of Leicester City at Filbert Street, only got the briefest of autodubs by Gabriel Clarke and analysis from the studio which lasted for about two minutes.
 The overuse of football technology to support the decisions was also controversial in spite of praise by top league managers such as Arsène Wenger and Sir Alex Ferguson.

 A week later saw ITV suffer their worst Saturday night ratings for five years when an average of 3.1 million viewers watched The Premiership.
 After two months, figures had not greatly improved: only 4.6 million viewers tuned in, and the 7pm slot was a clear failure.

 The decision was made in early October 2001 to shift The Premiership from its original slot to a permanent later time of 10:30pm, from 17 November, with repeats shown early on Sunday mornings.